dortania/OpenCore-Multiboot/exist/data.md

 ---

-To start, we need to know what kind of partitioning scheme we're using, most new drives that are <1TB are usually MBR formatted (some 1TB drives still do) while anything bigger in size is GPT partitionned.
+To start, we need to know what kind of partitioning scheme we're using, most new drives that are <1TB are usually MBR formatted (some 1TB drives still do) while anything bigger in size is GPT partitioned.
 As we saw before, macOS **requires** GPT and can't do without it.

 Note: we do not speak of the MBR patch, that's a bad idea and really should not exist anymore since it doesn't make any sense when most 2006+ computers can easily boot a GPT drive without much issues.